xzl01/ghc/docs/users_guide/separate_compilation.rst

     files are put; use the ``-hidir`` option for that.
 In the above example, they would still be put in ``parse/Foo.hi``, ``parse/Bar.hi``, and ``gurgle/Bumble.hi``.

+    Please also note that when doing incremental compilation, this directory is where GHC looks into to find object files from previous builds.

 .. ghc-flag:: -ohi ⟨file⟩
     :shortdesc: set the filename in which to put the interface